 The contents in Part B is the same chapters, which were in the 4th edition of the London Child Protection Procedures and are currently being revised.
-The time table for the final Part B is to open a consultation of the revision during February 2014 with the publication of the final 5th edition by the end of March 2014.
+The time table for the final Part B is to open a consultation of the revision during February 2014 with the publication of the final 5th edition by Spring 2014.

 2013 Safeguarding London Children's Conference